The National Domestic Violence Helpline

 For abused women living in fear and isolation, calling the National Domestic Violence Helpline is their first step in accessing support to escape domestic abuse.
 The Helpline is a 24hr service and provides practical information, emotional support, and referral into safe emergency accommodation.

-Charity information: Women's Aid
+Charity information: Women’s Aid Federation of England

 Domestic abuse affects 1 in 4 women and claims the lives of 2 women per week in England and Wales.
 As well as harming the person being abused it can also impact on the physical and emotional health of their children.
 Leaving an abusive relationship can be very difficult, and may lead to an escalation of abuse.
 It is therefore vital that victims of domestic abuse can access support whenever they need it.
 However they often become cut off from friends, family and the community due to the abuse.